dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 + Datasets - stores datasets.
 + Spaces - hosts demo apps.

-{{< youtube XvSGPZFEjDY >}}

 The GPT-J-6B model is generously provided by EleutherAI on the Hugging Face Hub as a model repository.
 It's publicly available for use.
 Check them out [here](https://huggingface.co/EleutherAI/gpt-j-6B).

+{{< youtube XvSGPZFEjDY >}}

 You can interact with the model directly on the GPT-J-6B model repo, or create a demo on your Space.
-In this post, I will show you how to set up a Gradio app on Hugging Face Space to interact with the GPT-J-6B model.
+In this post, I will show you how to set up a Gradio app as a demo on Hugging Face Space to interact with the GPT-J-6B model.

 First, create a Space with your Hugging Face account.
 If you're unsure how to do that, I wrote a guide [here](https://dicksonneoh.com/portfolio/deploy_icevision_models_on_huggingface_spaces/#hugging-face-spaces).